loge-dot/Investor-Sentiment-Analysis-Based-on-LLM-and-Fine-tuned-ERNIE-Tiny-pre-trained-model/README.md

 - Implement real-time sentiment analysis in applications.

 ## Contact
-For questions or collaborations, feel free to reach out at [your-email@example.com].
+For questions or collaborations, feel free to reach out at loge@connect.hku.hk